 Application refactoring refers to the process of partitioning legacy applications into microservices, preserving the original semantics of the applications.
 Refactoring is not easy.
 Architects examine code, deployment artifacts, test cases, and available documentations to recommend microservices.
 This process is manual, ad-hoc, subjective, time-consuming, and error-prone.
-Many refactoring projects get abandoned after spending a significant amount of time and resource.
+Many refactoring projects get abandoned after spending a significant amount of time and resources.
 IBM Mono2Micro, the revolutionary application transformer, automates the process of application refactoring using AI.

 At IBM Research, we developed novel AI techniques using machine learning and deep learning for analyzing application artifacts, such as invocation graphs, data dependencies (static), and runtime traces (dynamic).
 Mono2Micro’s refactoring ability hinges on these techniques, based on static and dynamic analysis of applications.